Olajide Aluko: Career

-Jide Aluko contributed significantly to the study of International Relations in Africa.
-He was the professor who pioneered the study of International Relations in Africa.
-In 1971, he launched the post graduate diploma and Masters degree programme in International relations at the University of Ife (now Obafemi Awolowo University, Ile-Ife) He was the sole author of four Internationally acclaimed books on Government, International Relations and Foreign Policy.
-He also co-authored seven books on International Relations.
+Jide Aluko contributed significantly to the study of international relations in Africa.
+He was the professor who pioneered the study of international relations in Africa.
+In 1971, he launched the postgraduate diploma and master's degree programme in international relations at the University of Ife (now Obafemi Awolowo University, Ile-Ife) He was the sole author of four internationally acclaimed books on government, international relations and foreign policy.
+He also co-authored seven books on international relations.
 In addition, he had to his credit over forty-five single authored publications in local and international journals across many countries in the world.

-Jide Aluko, was a recipient of several international awards and honors notably: Departmental Prize, best student in History, 1964/65 sessions, University of Ibadan, Visiting Professor, Fellowship awarded by the Social Sciences and Humanities Research Council of Canada, Dalhousie University, Halifax, 1978; The Rockefeller Fellowship to study in the Rockefeller Study Centre, Bellagio, Italy in April/May 1989.
+Jide Aluko, was a recipient of several international awards and honors notably: Departmental Prize, best student in History, 1964/65 sessions, University of Ibadan, visiting professor, Fellowship awarded by the Social Sciences and Humanities Research Council of Canada, Dalhousie University, Halifax, 1978; The Rockefeller Fellowship to study in the Rockefeller Study Centre, Bellagio, Italy in April/May 1989.
 He served the Federal Government of Nigeria in various capacities within and outside the country and other African countries on policy issues.